dimitrit/waduzitdo/readme.md

    Backspace to correct typing error.

 `↲` (or enter)
-   End statement

-Any other character
-   Character stored in program memory and advance edit pointer.
+   End program line or statement.

+Any other character typed is stored in program memory.
+With each character typed the edit pointer is advanced by one position.
+This pointer may be reset using the `\` command.
+The maximum line of a program line is 64 characters.
+The maximum lenght of a user program is 256 characters.

+Note that because of the minimal error checking and error handling capabilities, it is easy to get into a situation where the entire envirement needs to be reloaded.

 Refer to Kheriaty's BYTE article for further details on the WADUZITDO statements and editor.

 ### Building WADUZITDO
-The source code uses vasm '8-bit oldstyle' syntax [^2] and can be built using the `vasm6502_oldstyle` assembler.
-This assembler, and the sources required to build it, can be downloaded from the vasm website [^3].
+The source code uses vasm '8-bit oldstyle' syntax [^3] and can be built using the `vasm6502_oldstyle` assembler.
+This assembler, and the sources required to build it, can be downloaded from the vasm website [^4].
 Since the code does not make use of vasm specific features it should be relatively simple to modify it for other 6502 compilers.

 A `Makefile` is provided for environments that support `make(1)`.

 [^1]: Larry Kheriaty, ‘WADUZITDO: How to Write a Language in 256 Words or Less’, in The BYTE Book of Pascal, ed. by Blaise W. Liffick (Peterborough, NH: BYTE Publications, 1979), pp. 97–105.

+[^2]: ‘PILOT’, Wikipedia, 2021 <https://en.wikipedia.org/w/index.php?title=PILOT&oldid=1058013823> [accessed 1 January 2023].

-[^2]: Volker Barthelmann and Frank Wille, _‘Vasm Assembler System’_ (2022), <http://sun.hasenbraten.de/vasm/release/vasm.pdf> [accessed 25 November 2022].
+[^3]: Volker Barthelmann and Frank Wille, _‘Vasm Assembler System’_ (2022), <http://sun.hasenbraten.de/vasm/release/vasm.pdf> [accessed 25 November 2022].

-[^3]: Volker Barthelmann and Frank Wille, _'vasm: A portable and retargetable assembler'_ (2022), <http://sun.hasenbraten.de/vasm/index.php?view=binrel> [accessed 6 December 2022].
+[^4]: Volker Barthelmann and Frank Wille, _'vasm: A portable and retargetable assembler'_ (2022), <http://sun.hasenbraten.de/vasm/index.php?view=binrel> [accessed 6 December 2022].